-So I will continue painting because it cuts through the noise.
-When I paint, I am a part of something bigger than myself.
-I am connected to a lineage of painters and artists who explored what it means to be human through their work.
+Answer: Painting connects me to the world.
+When I paint, I am a part of something bigger than myself, a whole lineage of painters and artists and the current community of artists who explored and continue to explore what it means to be human through their work.